clopca/cdk-vpclattice-alpha/API.md

 - *Type:* string

-THe Arn of the Listener.
+The Amazon Resource Name (ARN) of the service.

 ---